What to expect

 Turn up between 7 and 7.30pm and one of our hosts will welcome you - we're a friendly bunch but we know it can be intimidating to be a new member of a community where some people have been coming for years.

-Look for the sign on the door or our mascot Thursday the owl (pictured) who always comes with us!
+If it's an in-person meetup, look for the sign on the door or our mascot Thursday the owl (pictured) who always comes with us!

 If you'd rather meet one of us face-to-face first, please get in touch.
 We can arrange for someone to meet you at the station or in a familiar place before the meetup begins.